Landlords Electrical Inspections & Certificates Southend

 One of our electricians will undertake a thorough inspection of your electrical system to the required regulations.

-Depending on the size of your property, EICR’s take from 1-4 hours.
-During the safety check, the whole electrical system is tested and visually checked.
+Depending on the size of your property, EICRs take from 1-4 hours.
+The whole electrical system is tested and visually checked during the safety check.

 The Electrical System

-An Electrical system is made up of various components, all of which are covered by the inspection.
+An Electrical system comprises various components, all of which are covered by the inspection.

-The consumer unit houses fuses that ‘trip’ and cut power if there’s ever a fault in the system.
+The consumer unit houses a fuse that ‘trips’ and cut power if there’s ever a fault in the system.
 The consumer unit powers your sockets, lights and appliances.

 RCD, MCB, & RCBO Fuses